aws-samples/dr-with-eks-efs/README.md

 envsubst < config_files/pri_region_eksctl_template.yaml > config_files/pri_region_cluster.yaml
 ```

-Have a look at the cluster configuration manifest file.
+Have a look at the cluster configuration manifest file (`pri_region_cluster.yaml`).
 We specify Kubernetes version 1.28 and EFS CSI driver as an EKS managed addon.

 ### Step 6 - Create the EKS cluster in the primary region :